 Automating Threat Hunting in Web Proxy Logs

-LogicHub is the leading Intelligent Security Automation Platform that marries a powerful Decision Engine to a flexible Workflow Engine.
-Proven to deliver 10x the performance of traditional Security Orchestration Automation and Response (SOAR) solutions, it is the only platform of its kind to deliver analysis and decision-making automation to exponentially improve alert triage, incident response, and threat hunting.
+LogicHub is the leading security automation platform that offers security teams a powerful threat detection engine combined with a flexible workflow engine so that organizations can tailor automated security solutions to their exact needs.
+Proven to deliver 10x the performance of traditional Security Orchestration Automation and Response (SOAR) platforms, the LogicHub SOAR+ platform delivers analysis and decision-making automation that exponentially improves alert triage, incident response, and threat hunting.

 Web Proxy Threat Hunting Challenges:

-- Human analysts are limited in both quantity and availability
+- Human security analysts are understaffed and overworked

-- It would take days to search through a day’s worth of data
+- Searching through a day’s worth of data requires multiple days of detailed work

-- No easy way to retain learned threat intelligence and improve institutional knowledge
+- SOCs lack an easy way to retain learned threat intelligence and improve institutional knowledge

 Automated threat hunting of proxy logs with LogicHub is a powerful and easy start to your threat hunting campaigns by focusing on a smaller subset of important events.
-LogicHub is capable of reducing the noise by identifying a smaller subset of riskier entries.
+LogicHub is capable of reducing the “noise” of high-volume alerts by identifying a smaller subset of riskier entries.
+The LogicHub Playbook for Web Proxy Threat Hunting combines automated steps for data collection, data enrichment, threat analysis, and threat remediation in a fast, efficient, easy-to-customize format.

 Data Collection and Investigation

-To further reduce logs, this use case searches the data for specific data points:
+To reduce the volume of log entries deserving scrutiny, this playbook searches the data for specific data points:

-- User agents can be a very telling indicator when assessing proxy traffic.
+- User agents (software that acts on behalf of a user) can be a telling indicator when assessing proxy traffic.
 Generally, it is a great way to catch an unsophisticated or sloppy attack.

-- Blank/Unknown agents may be a good starting place
+- Blank/unknown user agents may be a good starting place

 - Blacklisted agents from known malware, penetration testing tools, and even native tools